tomdalling/old-tomdalling.com/resources/blog-posts/draft_08-even-more-lighting-directional-lights-spotlights-multiple-lights.markdown

 The spotlight implementation in this article is very basic.
 It could be improved by softening the hard edges in GLSL using the [mix function][].
-You could also sample a flashlight texture to stop the light from looking so flat.
+You could also sample a flashlight texture to stop the light from looking so circular and flat.

 ### Deferred Rendering